Skip to content

 Shared-core example

 The following example separates one language.
-The installation contains several similar languages, and one very different language that should receive proper language analysis for proper stemming and sorting behavior by Solr:
+The installation contains several similar languages, and one different language that should receive proper language analysis for proper stemming and sorting behavior by Solr:

 1